 - Baby growing too much (too large)

-- Mom has preeclampsia
+- Pregnant women has preeclampsia

-- Mom is sick with flu/covid
+- The pregnant person is sick with flu/covid

 - Problems with the placenta or cord